rusini/manool/tutorial/Lesson-1.md

     `X.Map1[].Map2[]`.

 Some benefits of the "S-expression" notation:
-  * It is already strongly preferred for so-called non-applicative, special expressions.
+  * It is already strongly preferred for so-called non-applicative, _special_ expressions.
   * It works better when you want to format some complex applicative expression uniformly.
 </aside>

 ### Code formatting recommendations ####################################################################################

-The most basic principles of MANOOL code formatting are depicted in the following example (you are invited to see more principles in action further in this tutorial):
+The most basic principles of MANOOL code formatting are illustrated in the following example[^a4] (you are invited to see more principles in action further in this tutorial):

     -- most recommended formatting for multi-line expressions { {extern "manool.org.18/std/0.5/all"} in
       WriteLine[Out; "Hello, world!"]
     }

+[^a4]: ...although this particular example might fit better on a single line as we've already seen...

 ### Commenting code in MANOOL ##########################################################################################